 It was cheaper than Hawaii.

 We’ve been married for over twenty years.
 My husband has been a huge support to me through my different seasons of life: first as a student, high school teacher, stay-at-home mom, and now blogger and cookbook writer.
-Thanks to him, I’ve published two blogs and four cookbooks over the last six years.
+Thanks to him, I’ve published two blogs and four cookbooks over the last seven years.